Bob Chapek: Parks and Resorts

 On February 23, 2015, Chapek was named chairman of Walt Disney Parks and Resorts effective that day to replace Thomas O. Staggs, who was promoted to Disney chief operating officer earlier in the month.
 Chapek immediately began working towards the completion and launch of Shanghai Disneyland in 2016, which hosted over 11 million guests in its first year of operation.
 The $5.5 billion theme park opened under Chapek's leadership after months of delays, establishing Chapek's strong reputation with Iger and Disney's board.
 Throughout this process, Iger accompanied Chapek on more than 10 trips to Shanghai, China, observing how Chapek navigated budget issues and construction hurdles.
-He also oversaw the completion and launch of Pandora – The World of Avatar at Disney's Animal Kingdom in 2017.
-Chapek also directly managed the construction and opening of the new Star Wars: Galaxy's Edge lands at Disneyland and Walt Disney World.
+He supervised the completion and launch of Pandora – The World of Avatar at Disney's Animal Kingdom in 2017.
+Chapek directly managed the construction and opening of the Star Wars: Galaxy's Edge lands at Disneyland and Walt Disney World.
 Disney said of Galaxy's Edge, "It's the most immersive land we have ever built," citing the themed restaurants, shops and roaming interactive characters.
 Disney reportedly spent $1 billion on the sprawling 14-acre land in Disneyland in Anaheim, prompting CNN to comment that "Disney spared no expense."

 As chairman of Parks and Resorts, Chapek invested over $24 billion into the theme parks, attractions, hotels and cruise ships.
-The New York Times noted that Chapek's spending was more money than Disney spent in acquiring Pixar, Marvel and Lucasfilm combined.
+The New York Times noted that Chapek's spending was more money than Disney spent in acquiring Pixar, Marvel, and Lucasfilm combined.
 In the fall of 2017, after Parks and Resorts recorded at 14% increase in operating income, many in the media began to speculate that Chapek would likely succeed Bob Iger as the next Disney CEO.

 In March 2018, after a reorganization of divisions in order to prepare for the launch of Disney+, Chapek was given back the consumer products divisions (including the Disney Stores), in addition to his responsibilities for all of the parks and resorts and related experiences.
 Then, CEO Bob Iger said, "Bob [Chapek] comes to this new role with an impressive record of success at both parks and resorts and consumer products, and he is the perfect leader to run these combined teams."
-This furthered speculation that Chapek would be Iger's successor.
+That furthered speculation that Chapek would be Iger's successor.

 In August 2019, Chapek announced that he had negotiated a retail collaboration to open 25 mini Disney Store shops within select Target department stores across the United States.
-Chapek stated that people who purchase Disney products were already likely to shop at Target, and the deal gives Disney the opportunity to expand its own footprint beyond traditional shopping malls.
-The Disney mini-shops will be an average of 750 square feet and be located near Target's kids clothing and toy departments.
-They'll have more than 450 items, including more than 100 products previously only available at Disney retail locations.
+Chapek said that people who purchase Disney products were already likely to shop at Target, and the deal gives Disney the opportunity to expand its own footprint beyond traditional shopping malls.
+The Disney mini-shops are an average of 750 square feet and are located near Target's kids clothing and toy departments.
+They have more than 450 items including 100+ products previously only available at Disney retail locations.
 On May 18, 2020, Chapek announced Josh D'Amaro as his successor to the position of chairman of Disney Parks, Experiences and Products.